Jonathan Wylie is a digital learning consultant who has a passion for helping others get the best out of their technology.

 If you want to make the HomePod part of your home theater setup, you absolutely can, but only if you have an Apple TV.
-The HomePod has no line in jack and can't be connected to your TV via Bluetooth.
-You have to use an AirPlay and an Apple TV.
+The HomePod has no line-in jack and can't be connected to your TV via Bluetooth.
+You have to use AirPlay and an Apple TV.
 Once connected, any audio from your Apple TV is sent to your HomePod speaker.
 Follow the steps below to connect your HomePod to an Apple TV.

 - Make sure that your HomePod is turned on

 - Select the Settings app on your Apple TV

 - Select Video and Audio, and then Audio Output

 - Choose your HomePod from the list of speakers

 If you've ever wanted to control devices in your home with the power of your voice, then the HomePod can help with that, so long as you pair it with compatible accessories.
 Apple created a smart home communication protocol called HomeKit.
 In order for your HomePod to turn on your lights or adjust the temperature in your house, you first need to have light bulbs or thermostats that are compatible with HomeKit.

 In the U.S. you can get smart door locks, wall plugs, security cameras, sensors, buttons, switches and more.
 If you're not sure if your smart home device is compatible, check with the manufacturer.
 All kinds of smart accessories are available with HomeKit support, but availability can vary by country.
 Your local Apple Store will have a good selection to browse through, but online retailers like Amazon has a good selection of compatible HomeKit accessories.